How to mummify a pharaoh: A step-by-step guide

 © History Skills

-Ancient Egyptian mummification has fascinated people for centuries.
-From the elaborate burial practices to the mysteries surrounding the afterlife.
+The exact procedures involved in Ancient Egyptian mummification has fascinated people from many different cultures for centuries: from the elaborate burial practices to the mysteries surrounding the afterlife.

 Step 1: Prepare the body

-The process of mummification was typically carried out in special workshops near the tombs or in the temples.
+The first step in the process of mummification was typically carried out in special workshops near the tombs or in the temples.

-The embalmers would begin by washing the body with water from the Nile River.
+Once the body of the deceased was in their possession, the embalmers would begin by washing it with the water of the Nile River.

-This river was considered sacred by the Egyptians, so the washing process may have had a religious element to it.
+The reason for this was because this river was considered sacred by the Egyptians, so the washing process may have had a deeply religious element to it.

 Also, in a more practical sense, the washing of the body with water was done to remove any dirt or impurities from the body.